 Your Journey is about to begin

-Pi Beta Phi Leadership Development Consultants (LDCs) travel to Pi Phi chapters across the country, working closely with collegiate members to support their personal and leadership development.
+Pi Beta Phi Leadership Development Consultants travel to Pi Phi chapters across the country, working closely with collegiate members to support their personal and leadership development.
 Whether you have a passion for empowering others, a strong desire to give back to the sorority that has shaped you, or simply a love for Pi Beta Phi and the bond we share, this role offers a fulfilling and meaningful experience.

 Frequently Asked Questions

-A Traveling LDC is a recently graduated Pi Beta Phi member who has given outstanding service to their chapter and campus.
-Their primary role is to visit collegiate chapters across North America.
-LDCs usually visit between 12-15 chapters each term.
-Resident LDCs (RLDCs) provide continuous support to one chapter and provide our newest organizations with a strong foundation for future growth and success.
+A traveling consultant is a recently graduated Pi Beta Phi member who has given outstanding service to their chapter and campus.
+Their primary role is to visit collegiate chapters across North America and usually visit between 12-15 chapters each term.
+Traveling consultants have an increased focus on fostering sustainable growth through innovative recruitment techniques and training, and ensuring our chapters thrive in attracting and recruiting members.

-An RLDC lives in the same town as the chapter they are supporting.
-RLDCs have the opportunity to work closely with one chapter and form deep relationships with those members.
-They help the chapter accomplish its goals and establish the chapter’s brand, foundation and traditions.
+Resident consultants live in the same town as the chapter they are supporting and provide continuous support to one chapter to establish a strong foundation for future growth and success.
+They help our newest Pi Phi chapters accomplish goals and establish each chapter’s brand, foundation and traditions.

-RLDCs at first-year chapters will be part of the establishing recruitment process and charter members to join a new chapter.
+Resident consultants at first-year chapters will be part of the establishing recruitment process and charter members to join a new chapter.
 They will also serve as leaders of that chapter, coordinating the New Member Education Program, planning sisterhood events, preparing the members for Initiation, meeting with Panhellenic and staff on campus, organizing the LNC process, and eventually training and mentoring the chapter’s first Executive Council.

-RLDCs placed at second year chapters oversee and manage the chapter’s officers.
+Resident consultants placed at second year chapters oversee and manage the chapter’s officers.
 They typically meet with all leaders of the chapter each week and assist them in understanding and carrying out their responsibilities.
 They also form relationships with Alumnae Advisory Committee (AAC) members and on-campus staff throughout the year and often act as a liaison between the chapter, the Regional Team, Headquarters and the campus.

 Education/Experience Required